zbchristian/OVMS-Lilygo-based-Module/Readme.md

 - Simcom A7670E 4G modem with GPS
 - Included antennas for 4G and GPS
 - USB-C port for programming and powering during testing
-- 5V Powering
+- ext 5V powering possible via pin

 OVMS Requirements
 -----------------
 - Connection to OBD-II connector
-- Powering via 12V of OBD-II
+- Powering via 12V of the OBD-II connector
-- OBD-II to sub-D9 cable
+- OBD-II to DSub-9 cable

 Communication with the car via CAN-bus requires
 - Physical layer(s) and CAN controller